CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

 - `module`
 - `session`

-For example, default `function` tells `pytest` that the fixture should be invoked once per function.
+For example, the default scope of `function` tells `pytest` that the fixture should be invoked once per function.

 Consider our simple tests from earlier (`test_square` and `test_cube`) that use the same fixture (`num`).
-We can change the `scope` of the fixture `num` to `module` so that the fixture is only invoked once even though it is used by two different test functions.
-Additionally, we can add a print to the fixture to help show that the fixture is only invoked once:
+We can change the `scope` of the fixture `num` to `module` so that the fixture is only invoked once, and the result is re-used for other tests (in the module).
+We will also add a print to the fixture to help illustrate this point:

 ```python
 @pytest.fixture(scope='module')